typesense/typesense-website/docs-site/content/0.20.0/guide/firebase-full-text-search.md

 client.collections().create(myCollection)
 ```

-We created a collection called `books` and the documents stored in the `books` collection will have three fields - `id`, `title` and `publication_year`.`id` is an interesting field here as Typesense uses it as an identifier for the document.
+We created a collection called `books` and the documents stored in the `books` collection will have three fields - `id`, `title` and `publication_year`.

+`id` is an interesting field here as Typesense uses it as an identifier for the document.
 If there is no `id` field, Typesense automatically assigns an identifier to the document.
 Note that the `id` should not include spaces or any other characters that require [encoding in urls](https://www.w3schools.com/tags/ref_urlencode.asp).

-For this tutorial, we will take the firestore id of the document as the `id` value.
+For this tutorial, we will use the Firestore ID of the document as the `id` value.

 ## Step 3: Write data to Typesense